 New Mexico Nursing Programs and Degrees Guide

-The following guide to nursing schools in New Mexico contains important information, including several program profiles, on the many undergraduate and graduate nursing programs offered throughout the state.
+The following guide to nursing schools in New Mexico contains important information, including several program profiles, on undergraduate and graduate nursing programs offered throughout the state.
 Students pursuing a bachelor’s or a master’s in nursing may choose from a plethora of concentrations, such as nursing education, adult gerontology nurse practitioner, family nurse practitioner, nurse midwifery, and pediatric nurse practitioner.
-A viable alternative to a traditional nursing program is an online nursing program.
-Many online universities, such as Walden University, provide students with the opportunity to earn an undergraduate or a graduate degree in nursing entirely online.
+A viable alternative to a traditional nursing program is an online nursing program, an option that is offered by a growing number of schools.

-- Nine colleges and universities offer a bachelor’s degree in nursing.
+- 6 colleges and universities offer a bachelor’s degree in nursing.

-- Three colleges and universities offer a master’s or advanced degree in nursing.
+- 4 colleges and universities offer a master’s or advanced degree in nursing.

 - Highest net price: Western New Mexico University $11,332.1

-Following are several profiles of the many undergraduate and graduate nursing programs offered in New Mexico’s colleges and universities.
+Following you will find more in-depth information about the undergraduate and graduate nursing programs offered in New Mexico’s colleges and universities.

 Western New Mexico University

 Students fulfill degree requirements for Western New Mexico University’s RN to BSN (Bachelor of Science in Nursing) program entirely online.
 The program generally takes two years to complete full-time.
 Nursing coursework encompasses family systems, leadership roles, utilizing resources, and nursing informatics.
 Courses are not held every semester with individual classes being offered in a regular rotation.
 Nursing majors must also engage in 135 hours of a clinical practicum.
 Practicums can be completed in the student’s local community.
 Successful applicants must already possess a current registered nurse’s license and must hold an associate’s degree in nursing or a diploma in nursing.